microsoft/language-server-protocol/protocol.md

 	signatures: SignatureInformation[];

 	/**
 	 * The active signature.
+If omitted the value defaults to zero.
+	 * Whenever possible implementors should make an active decision
+	 * about the active signature and shouldn't default this to zero.
+	 * In future version of the protocol this property might become
+	 * mandantory to better express this.
 	 */
 	activeSignature?: number;

 	/**
 	 * The active parameter of the active signature.
+If omitted the
+	 * value defaults to zero.
+Whenever possible implementors should
+	 * make an active decision about the active parameter and shouldn't
+	 * default this to zero.
+	 * In future version of the protocol this property might become
+	 * mandantory to better express this.
 	 */
 	activeParameter?: number;
 }